Mungret

 The local church, which is dedicated to Saint Oliver Plunkett, was built in 1981; and is in the parish of Mungret, Crecora and Raheen within the Roman Catholic Diocese of Limerick.
-The local Gaelic Athletic Association club is Mungret St. Pauls GAA.
+The local Gaelic Athletic Association club is Mungret St. Paul's.

 Places of interest

 Mungret Abbey, approximately 1 km east of the village, is a medieval friary and designated National Monument within the parish.

 Close to the abbey is Mungret College, a (former) Jesuit secondary school.